ladetunji/alx-low_level_programming/README.md

 # About
-first readme about C language
+first readme for this C repo